joakimk/devbox-tools/README.md

 Combine this with a CI and/or staging environment that is more production-like if you like to catch the more tricky integration issues before they end up in production.

-For users of heroku this tool this tool should feel familiar as it uses many of the same conventions.
+For users of heroku this tool should feel familiar as it uses many of the same conventions.

 ### Many projects in the same VM